orenskl/pico-jvm/README.md

 └── pjvm-X.Y.Z.uf2
 ```

 The `bin` directory contains tools and scripts required to post process class and jar files to be able to run them on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+This directory also contains a Linux version of the virtual machine (`pjvm`) that may be used in development
+stage to test applications on your host machine.

 The `doc` directory contains the javadoc for the device specific (e.g. GPIO) classes.